-Some of the first things you notice as you descend into Port-au-Prince, are the mountains, hills, and deep valleys that make up the striking Haitian landscape.
-Haiti shares the island of Hispaniola with the Dominican Republic, but is distinct in many respects.
+Travellers will notice a striking landscape of hills, mountains and deep valleys as they descend into Port-au-Prince.
+Culturally, they will appreciate how distinct Haiti is from the Dominican Republic, even though the two countries share the island of Hispaniola.
 The overwhelming majority of Haitians are of Afro-Caribbean ancestry, while the Dominican Republic is far more diverse demographically.
-Haitians have developed a number of unique cultural and linguistic trends, highly influenced by the nation's African heritage - some even say Haiti is really a West African country located in the Caribbean.
+Haitians have also developed a number of unique cultural and linguistic trends, highly influenced by the nation's African heritage.
+Indeed, some say Haiti is really a West African country located in the Caribbean.

-A catastrophic earthquake struck Haiti in January 2010, killing nearly 300,000 people and devastating local infrastructure.
+Known as 'the pearl of the Caribbean', Haiti was once among France's richest colonies.
+Today, it endures widespread crime, poverty and civil disturbance.
+What's more, a catastrophic earthquake struck the country in January 2010, killing nearly 300,000 people and devastating local infrastructure.
 It destroyed many major landmarks in Port-au-Prince, including the Presidential Palace, Port-au-Prince Cathedral, and the National Assembly building.
-Since the devastating earthquake, hospitals, communication systems, and transport facilities remain inadequate even though years have passed.
+Hospitals, transport facilities and communication systems remain inadequate.

 The fact that dozens of sleek cruise liners still visit a corner of Haiti is a beacon of hope for future tourism.
-The glittering white liners head out from Miami, to deliver passengers to the cordoned off port of Labadee, adjacent to Haiti's colourful city of Cap-Haitien, on a bay on the northern coast.
-Here visitors are safe to shop for souvenirs, sample local cuisine and generally enjoy themselves on Haiti's lovely coastline.
-Cap-Haitien is, arguably, preferable to Port-au-Princeas a tourist destination because it suffered little damage in 2010.
+The glittering white liners head out from Miami and deliver passengers to the cordoned off port of Labadee.
+The destination lies adjacent to Haiti's colourful city of Cap-Haitien.
+Visitors are safe to shop for souvenirs, sample local cuisine and generally enjoy themselves on Haiti's lovely northern coastline.
+Cap-Haitien is arguably preferable to Port-au-Prince as a tourist destination because it suffered little damage in 2010.

-Most governments discourage travel to Haiti but intrepid travellers intent on visiting will find surviving natural beauty and many exciting volunteer opportunities.
-Foreign aid and local ingenuity are slowly but surely improving conditions in Haiti, but unless travellers are on a cruise or as part of a volunteer programme exploring the country can be difficult.
-Visitors are often surprised by Haitians' friendly and hospitable nature, the fruits of fortitude through years of natural and man-made strife.
+Though most governments discourage travel to Haiti, intrepid visitors will find surviving natural beauty and many exciting volunteer opportunities.
+Foreign aid and local ingenuity are steadily improving conditions, but travellers will struggle to explore the country if they aren't on a cruise or part of a volunteer programme.
+On the plus side, visitors are often surprised by Haitians' friendly and hospitable nature.

 Become our Haiti Travel Expert